rderooy/dosbox-x-wiki/Home.md

 Displays output one screen at a time.
 Usage: MORE [filename]
 * **MOUNT** (external command)
-Mounts folders or CD drives.
+Mounts drives from directories or drives in the host system.
-Usage: MOUNT driveletter host_directory
+Usage: MOUNT driveletter host_directory [options]
 * **MOUSE** (external command)
 Turns on/off mouse support.
 Usage: MOUSE [/U] [/V]